About

 2022 Isabella Foster, Cassie Sullivan, Alexandra Hullah (Curatorial Mentorship Resident)

-2019 Abigail Giblin, Gabbee Stolp, Julia Drouhin and Nanna Bayer
+2019 Abigail Giblin, Gabbee Stolp, Julia Drouhin, Nanna Bayer

-2018 Judith Abell, Priscilla Beck, Lychandra Gieseman and Hilary Green
+2018 Judith Abell, Priscilla Beck, Lychandra Gieseman, Hilary Green

-2017 Joel Crosswell, Vivienne Cutbush, Alex Davern and Claire Pendrigh
+2017 Joel Crosswell, Vivienne Cutbush, Alex Davern, Claire Pendrigh

 2016 Rahni Allan, Selena de Carvalho, Ben Taylor, Tricky Walsh